NEW Google Ads Message Extensions Enable High-CTR Click-to-Message Ads [Data]

 The One Caveat of Message Extensions – No Conversion Tracking!

 That means that advertisers who want to see how many texts their message extensions are generating have to create their own system to track and measure the success of their message extensions.
-Some advertisers have found success by either tracking how many texts they receive with their message text or by using a different number exclusively for the AdWords message extensions.
+Some advertisers have found success by either tracking how many texts they receive with their message text or by using a different number exclusively for the Google Ads message extensions.

 Keep an eye out for this extension within your account as Google plans to roll them out to all advertisers over the coming weeks!